Crazy2code15/Verilog__SV_VHDL/README.md

-# Verilog Codes and system verilog codes
+# Verilog and system verilog codes